SamuelJLeonard/Knorr-Held_Rasser/README.md

 To run the MCMC yourself, download the two R files 'Knorr Held MCMC.R' and 'Knorr Held Functions and Data.R'.
 Then open the file 'Knorr Held MCMC.R'.

-In this respository you'll also see a PDF containing a short summary of my implementation of the Knorr-Held and Rasser algorithm ('Knorr-Held Rasser Model Implementation.pdf').
-'Part 2' of this PDF contains a brief description of how their model works.
+'Knorr-Held Rasser Model Implementation.pdf' is a summary of my implementation of the Knorr-Held and Rasser algorithm.
+There you'll find plots of the results of my implementation, along with a brief summary of how the model works.

-Here you'll also find a plot of what the results of this algorithm look like when applied to their German oral cancer data set ('Median Height Plot.pdf').